gurghet/gurghet.github.io/_posts/2015-12-22-model-view-presenter-architecture.md

 The MVP architectural pattern was born about 20 years later and featured a lot of further modularization of the MVC beyond separating the model and the view even further.

 It originally replaced the controller with the presenter and added Commands, Selections and the Interactor in the data flow.
-The presenter is seen as a collection point of data and events whereas the controller is more connection point between the two.
-The Interactor is placed between the view and the presenter and is a filter that turn raw interface events like "user clicked the save button" into user intentions by contextualising them.
-The Commands box is placed between the presenter and the Selections.
-It specifies the available operations one can perform on a specified selection.
-Selections, placed after Commands but before the model, answer to the question "how do I specify my data?"
+The presenter is seen as a collection point of events.
+The Interactor is placed between the view and the presenter and is a filter that turn raw interface events like “user clicked the save button” into user intentions by contextualising them.
+The Commands specify the available operations one can perform on a specified Selection.
+Selections answer to the question “how do I specify my data?”
 This using a DDD repository would translate for example in a method like `findByColour` so I can retrieve a set of object to operate on all of the same colour.

-Now, the original paper put commands before selections, but then says that commands are performed based on a previous selection.
-I assume this is an error and they would have to be switched, but apart from that, it also says a couple of things that I don't see in real systems and another couple of things I would tweek to better adhere to DDD.

-The first thing to note is that the Interactor immediately becomes part of our model if it has to really contextualize raw user events.
-When I click a toggle button I may want to either switch it on or off.
-The Interactor should change the label of the toggle button accordigly, interpret the click as the right action, and also ask the user if he is sure he wants to switch on the lights, say if there is some photographic development in progress and turning on the light could interfere.
-While the first two concerns are purely view-related, the last one imply knowledge about the domain.
-I would avoid putting domain knowledge in the Interactor and I would see it more as a place to put complex view logic or ensemble logic for more views.

-The second thing is that, according to this early model, the view still communicates with the model.
-Of course using a distributed notification system is nice but it still requires a data access *from* the view.
+According to this early model, the view still communicates with the model.
+Of course using a distributed notification system is nice but it still requires a data access from the view.
 This means?
 Yep, you guessed it, coupling between the model and the view.
 This is sooo practical right?
 I want the name of a user displayed on the screen, I just write

 {% highlight java %}
 public void displayUser() {